adamsilver/fdpb/04-book-a-flight.md

 Interfaces that try to solve many problems at once cause problems.
 The primary user need for the calendar is to select a date.
 Trying to convey price and availability at the same time, for example, results in a busy interface that is likely to overwhelm users.

 It's also not very practical from a design perspective.
 One aspect of design for the web is considering people who use different size screens.
 Responsive design encourages us to design for small and large screens alike.
-Cramming lots of information to a page that can ultimately be accessed on small screens is asking for trouble.
+Cramming lots of information into a page that can ultimately be accessed on small screens is asking for trouble.

-Instead, we'll purposely let users focus on choosing a date without the distraction of, for example, price and availability information.
-We'll give users this information later on in the flow.
+Instead, we'll purposely let users focus on choosing a date without the distraction of additional information.
+We'll give users the relevant information later on in the flow.

 #### Date input

 Before HTML5, we always had to build our own date picker using Javascript.
 We know how hard this is because we just created an autocomplete component.
 Mobile browsers that support HTML5&mdash;nowadays, that's most&mdash;support `input type="date"` which to some extent saves us having to design our own component.
-That's not all they're good for:
+But that's not all they're good for:

 - They are fast because they are provided by the browser.
 - They are familiar because every website (and native app) will use the same interface.